 And even though we cast multiethnic casts–which I think was pretty exciting and still new at that time–we still weren’t seeing shows that reflected our backgrounds and our stories.

-So, we started with Chinese Story Theater at the San Diego Chinese Center.
-From there, we became Asian Story Theater because we expanded our stories not to just be Chinese stories.
+So, we started with the Chinese Story Theater at the San Diego Chinese Center.
+From there, we became the Asian Story Theater because we expanded our stories not to just be Chinese stories.

 On the History of Asian-American Stories